Fees, expenses, contractual terms and administrative procedures for panel counsel, clerks and their chambers.

 It is appropriate for individual lawyers to provide references for panel counsel.

-GLD will give references for QC appointments and judicial appointments.
+GLD will give references for KC appointments and judicial appointments.

 The reference may in fact still be prepared by the government lawyer asked to be an assessor, in consultation with their colleagues and after consideration by the head of division, signed by that government lawyer.